Schaefer's theorem for graphs: Classification

-Figure~\ref{fig:main} shows the border between the hard and the tractable clones.
-The picture contains all minimal tractable clones as well as all maximal hard clones, plus some other clones that are of interest in this context.
-When two clones are connected by a line, we do not mean to imply that there are no other clones between them which are not shown in the picture.
+Figure~\ref{fig:main} shows the border between the clones of reducts with hard, and those with tractable CSP.
+The picture contains all minimal tractable clones as well as all maximal hard clones (with their obvious definition), plus some other clones that are of interest in this context.
+Lines between the circles that symbolize clones indicate containment (however, we do not mean to imply that there are no other clones between them which are not shown in the picture).
 Clones are symbolized with a double border when they have a dual clone (generated by the dual function in the sense of Definition~\ref{defn:dual}, whose behavior is obtained by exchanging $E$ with $N$, $\maxi$ with $\mini$, and $\xnor$ with $\xor$).
 Of two dual clones, only one representative (the one which has $E$ and $\maxi$ in its definition) is included in the picture.
 The numbers of the minimal tractable clones refer to the numbers in Theorem~\ref{thm:minimalTractableClones}. ``$E$-semidominated'' refers to ``balanced in the first and $E$-dominated in the second argument''.

-The following corollary summarizes our results about reducts of $G$ in purely mathematical terms (without complexity), and is in particular meaningful even if P=NP.